 Begin Saving for Retirement

-If you’re like most young people starting out in your first job, the thought of retirement seems like an eternity away.
+If you’re like most young people starting in your first job, retirement seems like an eternity away.
 While it may be true that you have 40 or more years until retirement, don’t wait to begin saving.
 Even a very small amount can begin to add up thanks to the effect of compounding interest.

 Check with your employer to see if they offer a retirement plan such as a 401k plan.
 Many companies even offer a matching program where you can essentially get free money just by saving yourself.

 If your employer doesn’t sponsor a retirement plan, the next best thing to do is to open an IRA or individual retirement account.
 There are limits on what you can contribute annually, but every bit helps.
 And there's a distinct advantage to saving in your 20s.
-The longer you have to save, the longer your money has to grow through the power of compound interest.
+The longer you have to save, the longer your money has to grow through compound interest.